Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 For different package managers: Add cargo_outdated, gem_outdated, or composer_outdated to the tools list as needed.

-Recipe 2: The "Client Onboarding" Subagent #
+Recipe 2: My "Client Onboarding" Subagent #

 Time saved: 4-6 hours of manual project setup, file copying, and kickoff preparation per new client.